NHS Director NHS Director

 Sergeant Elijah Esty

 Sergeant Elijah Esty (1736 - 1824) of English heritage, was 39 years old when he enlisted as a private in Captain Joseph Morse's company.
 He responded to the alarm on April 19, 1775, but his regiment did not reach Lexington in time for the battle.
-His name appears on the Bunker Hill Muster Roll.

 Read More